 + Color Consistency: From one bucket to the next, your color will be exactly the same!

-+ Stain Resistance: You will never need to seal these grouts!
++ Stain Resistance: Non-porous, so you will never need to seal these grouts!

 + Crack-Resistant Flexibility: With the exception of expansion joints on floors, you don't need to use caulking and can put pre-mixed grouts in grout joints up to 1/2" wide.

-+ Quick Install: Save for clean up, this is a one step installation process.
++ Quick Install: Including clean up, this is a one step installation process.
 No need to come back and seal later.

 + Work in Increments: Unlike epoxy, where everything has to be installed at once, you can work in small sections and revisit the grout later.

 + Long Life In-Bucket: You can open a bucket, use some grout, re-seal the bucket, and then use your grout again up to two years later!

 + No Dust: Unlike cement grout, no powders to mix, meaning cleaner air.

 + Low VOCs: Epoxy is known for its hazardous fumes.
 Urethane grout has no BPA or NMP

 - Price: Pre-mixed grouts range from $50-$100 per 1 gallon unit, depending upon color, brand, and availability.